-If you were unable to reserve your ticket in advance or if you only have a certain day to visit the museum, you may be able to gain access without a reservation!
+If you were unable to reserve your Galleria Borghese tickets in advance or if you only have a certain day to visit Museo Borghese, you may be able to gain access without a reservation!

 Now that you know how to reserve your tickets in advance, I cannot let you go without sharing with you some important, practical information about the Borghese Gallery:

 Galleria Borghese was commissioned in 1613 by Cardinal Scipione Borghese who was a passionate art collector.
 Architects Flaminio Ponzio and Giovanni Vasansio were in charge of designing the building.
-I wonder if they knew that it would become one of the best museums in Rome, renown worldwide for its Borghese sculptures and paintings?
+I wonder if Cardinal Scipione Borghese knew that it would become one of the best museums in Rome, renowned worldwide for its Borghese sculptures and paintings?

-The museum is (practically) free to enter during the first Sunday of the month.
-I say “practically” because you will still have to book in advance and pay a booking fee (2€) online.
+The museum is (practically) free to enter during the first Sunday of the month, but you will still have to book in advance and pay a booking fee (2€) online.
 If you would like to go on a guided tour, you will still have to pay a 5€ fee.

-Visitors under the age of 18 have free access to the gallery, but they also have to pay the 2€ reservation fee.
+Visitors under 18 years old have free access to the gallery, but they also have to pay the 2€ reservation fee.
 The online booking fee is only waived in the case of visitors under the age of 6.
-By the way, the museum is very strict about the 360 people rule, but exceptions are made for visitors younger than 6.
+By the way, the museum is very strict about the 360 people rule, but exceptions are made even if the museum is full for children younger than 6.